 Only after consulting their conclusions with system analysts, it’s possible to confirm if the software development team has the right tools to code the features mentioned in the requirements list.
 This is where the tester should step in to carefully check the specification to spot possible inaccuracies, duplicates, or inconsistencies.
 Designing test specifications with complete awareness of the expectations and capabilities prevent many possible bugs, which could lead back to the very beginning of planning yet in the testing phase.
 It means a lot in the context of the whole process.
 Predicting such problems earlier, and executing shift-left testing on the requirements spec helps eliminate the necessity of rewriting the plan from scratch over and over again.

 Requirement management process scheme

 Why do you need requirements documentation?

-A good plan is the key to success
+A good plan is a key to success

 It’s not a secret that a well-planned and organized process is more likely to achieve the final goals than a chaotic one, especially when it comes to more complex projects.
 Unfortunately, sometimes teams just start their work without being informed about the initial determinations, or even without the basic understatement of the context.
-It’s impossible for them to coordinate a consistent process, avoid duplicating work, nor prioritize tasks without the elementary knowledge.
+They can’t coordinate a consistent process, avoid duplicating work, nor prioritize tasks without elementary knowledge.
 This is why it’s absolutely essential to recognize the purpose of a product, be aware of for whom it’s designed, and which of its features are the most needed on the market.
 Transparent requirements documentation will definitely illustrate all this information.